danialfarid/ng-file-upload/README.md

 All attributes are optional except ngf-drop and one of ng-model or ngf-change.
 <div|button|ngf-drop|...
-    *ngf-drop="true" or "false" // default true, enables file drop directive on this element ng-model="myFiles" // binds the dropped files to the scope model ng-model-rejected="rejFiles" // bind to dropped files that do not match the accept wildcard ng-disabled="dropDisabled" // bind to a boolean value that triggers deactivation of the file drop ngf-change="fileDropped($files, $event, $rejectedFiles)" //called when files being dropped
+    *ngf-drop="true" or "false" // default true, enables file drop directive on this element ng-model="myFiles" // binds the dropped file or files to the scope model
+                       // (could be an array or single file depending on ngf-multiple and ngf-keep values. ng-model-rejected="rejFiles" // bind to dropped files that do not match the accept wildcard ng-disabled="dropDisabled" // bind to a boolean value that triggers deactivation of the file drop ngf-change="fileDropped($files, $event, $rejectedFiles)" //called when files being dropped